KevinT02/KevinT02/README.md

 ### Hi there.
 Welcome to Kevin's Github Profile. 👋

-- 🔭 I'm currently working on my porfolio
+- 🔭 I'm currently working on my portfolio
 - 🌱 I'm a first year Mechanical Engineering student interested in the field of Computer Science and Engineering.
 - 🎯 2020 Goals: Build more side projects and add to my porfolio
 - 📫 How to reach me: